 Patients receiving chemotherapy

 Pathogenic organisms are inhaled or aspirated directly into the lungs, with aspiration being more common, especially in healthcare settings.
 Some bacteria, such as Staphylococcus aureus or Pneumococcus, may produce pneumonia by hematogenous seeding.
-Patients most at risk for pneumonia are those with a predisposition to aspiration, with impaired mucociliary clearance, or likely to have bacteremia (Table 65-2).
+Patients most at risk for pneumonia are those with a predisposition to aspiration, with impaired mucociliary clearance from pulmonary disease, or likely to have bacteremia (Table 65-2).